Parnassus Small-Cap Fund

 obtained on the Parnassus website, or by calling (800) 999-3505.
 As described in the Fund’s

-may be continued indefinitely by the Adviser on a year-to year
+may be continued indefinitely by the Adviser on a year-to-year basis.

-Three stocks accounted for losses of 20¢ or more
+two accounted for a loss of 20¢ or more.
+The

 EZchip Semiconductor, a designer of